 Student-Athlete-Of-Concern Action Plan/Tutorial Log Guidelines

-Coaches and/or Athletic Director will determine how to support student-athletes-of-concern on a one-on-one basis
+Coaches and/or Athletic Director will determine how to support student-athletes-of-concern on a one-on-one basis.

 A student-athlete-of-concern is defined as any student-athlete who has either failed a class or has a grade of 75% or lower in any class at the time of a designated grade check.
 (80%- 6TH Graders)

-These student-athletes may be given an action plan/tutorial log every week which they will be responsible to turn in to their coach weekly
+These student-athletes may be given an action plan/tutorial log every week which they will be responsible to turn in to their coach weekly.

-Said student-athletes will be expected to attend tutorials per individual athletic support log
+Said student-athletes will be expected to attend tutorials per individual athletic support log.

 PRACTICE / GAME GUIDELINES